ramapriyan912001/tp/docs/UserGuide.md

 To address, this use case, we are considering requiring a DATE_TIME parameter when creating a group.
 We did not do so for this release due to concerns that two separate groups of users might be on a trip at the same location in the same time frame.
 In this case, users might be unable to create two groups, even though the use case would merit such an action.

+**Q**: Why are some commands accept an index as an argument whereas other commands accept names as an argument?<br>
+**A**: [Contact-related commands](#51-contacts-commands) and [Expense-related commands](#53-expense-commands) both use an index to identify which contact/expense to modify.
+Users can simply view the list of contacts/expenses and choose the relevant index in a convenient manner as compared to typing out the full name.
+However, groups contain a large amount of sensitive information (such as membership and expenses) that cannot be recovered upon deletion.
+As such, our team decided to implement [Group-related commands](#52-groups-commands) by accepting the unique group name as an argument.
+This minimises the chances of accidentally deleting a group.

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install AWE on the other computer and replace the empty data file it creates with the data file used by the AWE on your previous computer.